abu-compbio/BetweenNet/README.md

 2. Outliers Data
 The file contains a matrix of outlier genes.
-The file is located at data/ [ cancer ] /outliers_data.csv
+The file is located in data/ [ cancer ] /outliers_data.csv

 ```
 Genes   g1      g2      g3     ...  gn